ANSN07/ewd-api-labs-2023/README.md

 ## Features.

- + Feature 1 - 2 new API routes (parameterised URL) for reviews endpoint is added.
+ + Feature 1 - Two new API routes (parameterised URL) for reviews endpoint is added.
 The get reviews endpoint will fetch all the posted reviews of a particular user.
 The post endpoint will add the review of the user to the Account data.

  + Feature 2 - Integration with MongoDB.
 MongoDB used to store and retrieve the reviews data.